No Doc Business Loans: The Essential Guide

 • Speed: 1-3 business days.

-Business term loans are traditional financing structures where a business receives a large loan disbursement, repaid with interest and fees.
+Business term loans are traditional financing structures in which a business receives a large loan disbursement, which is repaid with interest and fees.
 Most term loans use an APR and carry fixed monthly payments for the loan term.

 A short-term business loan primarily operates the same way, with a shorter repayment period.
 However, that could sometimes mean a lower borrowing amount and trading monthly payments for daily, weekly, or bi-weekly payments.